texastribune/data-visuals-guides/computer-setup.md

 #### Hook Atom into your terminal

 Atom does this automatically on install.
+You should be able to type `atom <path>` in your terminal to open files and folders with Atom.

 #### Suggested reading